gdbroman/broman.blog/_posts/2020/2020-10-19-is-art-dysfunctional.md

 **KAHLO:** *Upon consuming another state of mind, some part of our own has to die - has it not?*

-**EDISON:** *I reckon, in some way it has - in order to make space for it.
+**EDISON:** *I reckon, in some way it has - in order to make space for it, that is.
 Nonetheless, a painting will never help me get across the country as a locomotive will.
 It is a dysfunctional form of innovation.*

-**KAHLO:** *You said it yourself.
+**KAHLO:** *But you said it yourself!
 My paintings moved you.
-That's not dysfunctional - I consider it the ultimate mover!*
+That's not dysfunctional - I consider it the ultimate mover.*

+**WAITRESS:** *Hello.
+Would you like to order something to drink?
+Or perhaps, an appetizer?*

+**EDISON:** *Yes, I wou-*

+**KAHLO:** *A glass of red wine, thank you.
+But I doubt this gentleman would like anything.
+It won't get him across the country, after all!*